livz/livz.github.io/_tips/Program-Vortex-keyboard.md

 ## Notes

 * Every key can program up to _**32 key strokes**_.
 * To reset a programmed layer, press and hold **FN + R**.
-Spacebar left LED will flash for around 5 seconds, then the layer will be restore to default.
+Spacebar left LED will flash for around 5 seconds, then the layer will be restored to default.